Leadership Camp

 Fountain Elementary 16850 Wellington Ave., Roseville, MI 48066

-Does your child worry about a loved one’s struggles with alcohol, opioids, or other drugs?
+Does your child worry about a loved one’s struggles with substance use?
 Are you an individual in recovery who has children in your life?
-Would your child benefit from skills to address worries related to their loved one’s substance use and addiction?
+Would your child benefit from skills to address worries related to their loved one’s substance use?

-Camp CARE is a two-week camp for children in preschool through 8th grade from July 18-29 (Monday-Friday) at Fountain Elementary in Roseville from 9am-2pm.
+Camp CARE is a two-week camp for children in preschool through high school from July 17-28 (Monday-Friday) at Fountain Elementary in Roseville from 9am-3pm.
 Boxed lunches will be provided.

 CHILDREN WILL LEARN SKILLS TO: